Rita Moreno: 1960–1969: Breakout with West Side Story

 From 1971 to 1977, Moreno was a main cast member on the PBS children's series The Electric Company.
 She screamed the show's opening line, "Hey, you guys!"
 Her roles on the show included Millie the Helper, the naughty little girl Pandora, and Otto, a very short-tempered director.
 Moreno also starred in Mike Nichols' Carnal Knowledge (1971) alongside Jack Nicholson, Candice Bergen, Ann-Margret, and Art Garfunkel.
 In the film she plays a prostitute named Louise, whom Jack Nicholson plays cards with.
 The film was a critical success.
 In 1976 she starred as Googie Gomez in Richard Lester's film adaptation of the comedy farce The Ritz alongside Jack Weston, Jerry Stiller, and F. Murray Abraham.
 Charles Champlin of the Los Angeles Times wrote that the film made the transition from the stage "surprisingly well, given the odds," with "two of the most flamboyantly entertaining and skillful comedy performances of the year" by Jack Weston and Rita Moreno.

 Moreno's appearance on The Muppet Show earned her a Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program in 1977.
 As a result, she became the third person (after Richard Rodgers and Helen Hayes) to have won an Oscar (1962), a Grammy (1972), a Tony (1975), and an Emmy (1977), frequently referred to as an "EGOT".
-She won another Emmy award the following year, 1978, this time a Primetime Emmy Award for Outstanding Guest Actress - Drama Series, for her portrayal of former call girl Rita Kapcovic on a three-episode arc on The Rockford Files.
+She won another Emmy award the following year, 1978, this time a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series, for her portrayal of former call girl Rita Kapcovic on a three-episode arc on The Rockford Files.

-1980s–1990s

-In the 1980s Moreno starred as Lucille in Richard Benner's comedy-drama film Happy Birthday, Gemini alongside Madeline Kahn.
+In the 1980s, Moreno starred as Lucille in Richard Benner's comedy-drama film Happy Birthday, Gemini alongside Madeline Kahn.
 She was in Alan Alda's The Four Seasons (1981) which was a financial and critical hit and starred Alda, Carol Burnett, Len Cariou, Sandy Dennis, and Jack Weston.
 She was a regular on the three-season network run of 9 to 5, a sitcom based on the film hit, during the early 1980s.
-Rita Moreno has made numerous guest appearances on television series in the 1980s, including The Love Boat, The Cosby Show, George Lopez, The Golden Girls, and Miami Vice.
+Rita Moreno has made numerous guest appearances on television series in the 1980s, including The Love Boat, The Cosby Show, The Golden Girls, and Miami Vice.

 In 1993, Moreno was invited to perform at President Bill Clinton's inauguration and later that month was asked to perform at the White House.
 During the mid-1990s, Moreno provided the voice of Carmen Sandiego on Fox's animated series Where on Earth Is Carmen Sandiego?
 In the franchise's 2019 animated series, Moreno voices the character Cookie Booker.
 In the late 1990s, Moreno played Sister Pete, a nun trained as a psychologist in the popular HBO series Oz, for which she won several ALMA Awards.
 She made a guest appearance on The Nanny as Coach Stone, Maggie's tyrannical gym teacher, whom Fran Fine also remembered from her school as Ms. Wickavich.